MGyawu/Active-Directory-Server-Attack-Simulation-and-Monitoring/README.md

 ![Splunk Mounted](AD-splunkmounted.png)

+As you can see the Splunk installer file is visible in the image above.
 To perform my splunk install I entered this command:

 ```
 sudo dpkg -i [splunk installer file]
 ```

-Once I saw "complete" following this command, I changed to the /opt/splunk directory, which is where splunk is now located.
-To enter the splunk user and install splunk, I entered these commands:
+Once I saw "complete" following this command, I changed to the /opt/splunk directory, which is where Splunk is now located.
+To enter the Splunk user and install Splunk, I entered these commands:
 ```
 sudo -u splunk bash
 cd bin
 ./splunk start
 ```

-I went to the end of the user aggreement and then entered "y" when I was prompted.
+I went to the end of the user agreement and then entered "y" when I was prompted.
 I then entered and administrator username and password for my splunk instance.
 Afterward, I entered this command to ensure that every time I boot this server/virtual machine my splunk instance starts up:

 ```
 exit